PrinceGeorgesTech/git-tutorial/PITCHME.md

 get checkout . # Notice how your files are now back to their original state
 ```
 ---
+# Staging and Unstaging
+Preparing files to be saved permanently
+---
 ## Branching
 Git gives you the ability to keep multiple tracks of work
+---
+## Branching
 ```bash
 git checkout -b your-name
 git checkout master
 git checkout your-name
 ```
+---
+## Github - Part 2
 ---
 ## What is Github?
 Github is a web application that serves as a web repo and UI for git repositories.